Inspiration

 Braille AI Tutor

-Microsoftt awarded us a grant to create Braille AI Tutor.
+In 2020, Microsoftt awarded us a grant to create Braille AI Tutor.
 Blind students practice reading braille as the AI checks their oral reading.
 For each sentence read correctly, the student moves ahead in a treasure hunting game.

 National Science Foundation Funding